DrLex0/quake-frogbots/waypoint/README.md

      1. going from one marker to another within the same zone _must not_ require passing through another zone's markers: moving between markers of the same zone must only involve following paths within the zone;
      2. markers within a zone must be within a reasonably short travel time, no more than a few seconds;
      3. do not create zones that are one elongated chain of markers, split those up into shorter chains;
-     4. if going from marker _B_ to _A_ takes much longer than going from _A_ to _B,_ for instance _A→B_ is a simple jump, _B→A_ requires taking staircases, elevators, swimming, … then A and B must be in different zones.
+     4. if going from marker _B_ to _A_ takes much longer than going from _A_ to _B,_ for instance _A→B_ is a simple jump, _B→A_ requires taking staircases, elevators, swimming, … then A and B must be in different zones;
+     5. _doors_ should usually be treated as zone borders, and secret doors (that need to be shot to open) _must_ separate different zones (see advanced section).

 3. Add extra markers where needed for constructing paths such that bots won't get stuck on geometry: move to the spot and `MOUSE1`.
 Do not overdo this, but don't leave huge gaps between markers either.
    Remember to also assign a zone to the new markers.
 If a zone number is currently selected, new markers automatically get this zone.